 Then my least favorite part.
 After all this time I still get shaky hands when I pull out the pen.
 One wrong move with the pen and it doesn't look as good.
 I have to make sure no one is eating cheerios at the table or even running past me to make the table bump.
 So that usually means I whip out the pen late at night when the babies are sleeping.

 Then I erase the pencil marks and scan the picture into my computer.
-My scanner is just a simple all in one, scanner/copier/printer Cannon MP250.
+My scanner is just a simple Cannon ip _____.
+A simple scanner, copier, printer.
 I'm guessing a better scanner would scan better, or are they pretty much the same?

 In this program I can enter colors with the click of the mouse.
-People often feel bad asking me to change a shirt or hair color, but that is probably the easiest change.
-This is where I secretly pull out my awesome little stylist to help with shading.
+People often stress over asking me to change a shirt or hair color, but that is probably the easiest change.
+This is where I secretly pull out my awesome little sylist to help shading.
 If the children see it they go bananas asking to use it.

 Here is the picture exported in jpeg.
-I e-mail the file to my client/customer and we discuss any changes they need.
-Then after I e-mail them the final picture they can print it from home or send it off to be printed at a print store.
-(It doesn't have this grey background, but for some reason all my pictures on blogger have this grey back ground. hum . . . )
+I e-mail the file to my client/customer and then they can print it from home or send it off to be printed at a print store.
+(It doesn't have this grey background, but for some reason all my pictures on blogspot have this grey back ground. hum . . . )

 Here are my struggles.
 Once I draw the picture with pen it's really hard to change details, like make a person taller or even change a hair style.
 I have to go back to the original physical drawing and sometimes I can draw a change on top of the original picture, scan it in and then edit it, but sometimes I have to draw the whole picture again.
-It's especially hard to make changes when all the family members are touching, like in this family picture.
-If they are separate and not touching I could just redraw one family member, but it looks more realistic when the family members are touching, hand around shoulder, etc. So my tip to customers is to give as many details as they can, I'm never offended when someone sends a paragraph of details or 10 pictures of their family.
+So my tips to customers are to give as many details as you can, I'm never offended when someone sends a paragraph of details or 10 pictures of their family.
 The more the better.

 Another struggle: I've already mentioned this, but I would love to learn to use different programs.
-I wish I had studied graphic design in college, I have even thought about taking a couple night classes offered at the local tech school.
 I would love input on different programs and tools you have tried and like.